 Think of it this way.
 Say you’re trying to run a 10K race.

 Break it up into chunks and it might seem a bit more do-able.
 Run to the 2-mile mark and you’re one-third of the way there.
 Run another 2 miles and you’re two-thirds of the way there.

 The same goes for your work.
 If you’re looking at it from the perspective of a person looking at Mount Everest, you’re never going to get much done that way.

 Break your work up into sections, set milestones to reach, and you’ll make progress in no time.

-It’s not something to master in a matter of days and requires consistent control over most of the activities in your day.
+It’s not something to master in a matter of days, rather it requires consistent control over most of your daily activities until it becomes a habit.

 Maybe you’re not one for a ‘distraction list.’
-If you find that this helps you in no way, then don’t do it.
+If you find that this helps you in no way, then don’t bother.